… the Software

 To use bitKlavier on iOS, simply download bitKlavier onto your device from the app store.

-To use bitKlavier on a Mac or Windows computer, follow the instructions below.
+To use bitKlavier on a Windows computer (or Mac, for v2.2 and earlier), follow the instructions below.

 - First, download this resource package of samples and galleries.
 This will unpack into a folder called “bitKlavier resources” which needs to be installed in your Documents folder so that bitKlavier can find the default samples and know where to look for custom galleries.